axcore/decoshelves/README.rst

         MATERIAL MATERIAL MATERIAL

 You can easily add or remove new types of bookshelf; just open the init.lua file in a text editor, and add or remove lines from the list.
-You can add a bookshelf type out of (almost) any material: as long as minetest can retrieve the texture, then decoshelves can use that texture.
+You can add a bookshelf type out of (almost) any material: as long as Minetest can retrieve the texture, then decoshelves can use that texture.

 License (code): GNU Lesser General Public License, version 2.1 License (media): Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)